WiredBoe/OSC-Conncetion-ESP32-Unity--micropython-/README.md

 # OSC Conncetion ESP32 Unity (micropython)
- Codes for connect an ESP32 to Unity via OSC.
-ESP32 code its in micropython, you will need a editor like Thonny.
-This code uses the OSC Repo for Unity of X ().
+ Scripts for connect an ESP32 to Unity via OSC.
+ESP32 scripts uses micropython, you will need a editor like Thonny.
+This code uses a OSC Git Repo for Unity OSC (https://github.com/robertoranon/OSC-Unity5).
 We only make it compatible with the ESP32.
-You have to download the UOSC library and put it into ESP32 directory.
+You have to download the UOSC library (https://github.com/SpotlightKid/micropython-osc) and put it into ESP32 directory.
 Made with Axel.